harshnisar/al-folio/_posts/2021-12-12-gov-data-scientist.md

   - Government
 ---

 I know, this is contrary to what I've been tweeting or talking about.
 Don't get me wrong, I am a huge proponent of building in-house expertise for emerging technologies in the government.
-Over the last 5 years in the Ministry of Rural Development, I've played played the role of a solo data scientist in DDUGKY, PMGSY and now as the founder and lead for the ministry-wide Data & Insights Units.
+Over the last 5 years in the Ministry of Rural Development, I've played the role of a solo data scientist in DDUGKY, PMGSY and now as the founder and lead for the ministry-wide Data & Insights Units.

 Before I begin, I need to clarify what I mean by a data scientist given it remains a contextual definition.
 I'll differentiate them from data analysts in their ability to code and use algorithms, train ML models etc. I am assuming an analyst can do data analysis, create dashboards and visualizations.